ahmedwahba/cordova-plugin-drawoverapps/README.md

  - **hasHead**: display over app head image which open the view up on click , by default true.
  - **dragToSide**: enable auto move of head to screen side after dragging stop , by default true.
  - **enableBackBtn**: enable hardware back button to close view , by default true.
+ - **enableCloseBtn**: whether to show native close btn or to hide it , by default true
  - **verticalPosition**: set vertical alignment of view , values are top - center - bottom , by default center.
  - **horizontalPosition**: set horizontal alignment of view , values are right - center - left , by default center.